ContactEngineering/topobank/topobank/static/other/TermsConditions.md

 ## TopoBank

-TopoBank are database and data processing services (in the following referred to as Services) operated by the Simulation Group at the University of Freiburg (in the following referred to as the "Simulation Group") and made available free of charge to the scientific community.
+TopoBank are database and data processing services (in the following referred to as the "Services") operated by the Simulation Group at the University of Freiburg (in the following referred to as the "Simulation Group") and made available free of charge to the scientific community.
 By using the Services, you agree to be bound by these Terms & Conditions.
 If you are using the Services on behalf of an organization, you are agreeing to these Terms & Conditions for that organization and promising that you have the authority to bind that organization to these Terms & Conditions.
 In that case, “you” and “your” will refer to that organization.

 ## Our Services are provided “AS-IS”